allain/piff/README.md

 ## Features

 1. Semicolons are optional
-2. Use clauses are automatically inferred
+1. Use clauses are automatically inferred
+1. Functions can be composed using a pipe syntax
-3. Defining classes is less verbose
+1. Defining classes is less verbose
-4. Defining arrays is less verbose
+1. Defining arrays is less verbose
-5. ...
+1. ...

 ## A Quick Piff example that demonstrates some of its benefits